karrni/nessus-utility-toolkit/README.md

 <p align="center">
     The purpose of this tool is to automate and simplify common and time-consuming tasks involving Nessus.
     <br>
-    It is still a work in progress and will be extended as I come across new, annoying processes.
+    It's still a work in progress and will be extended as I come across new, annoying processes.
 </p>

 # Installation